Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Contextual_Embedding/2019-12-16-Semi-supervised_sequence_tagging_with_bidirectional_language_models.md

 ---

-This is a brief summary of paper for me to study and organize it, [Semi-supervised sequence tagging with bidirectional language models.
-Peters et al. ACL 2017](https://www.aclweb.org/anthology/P17-1161/) I read and studied.
+This is a brief summary of paper for me to study and organize it, [Semi-supervised sequence tagging with bidirectional language models (Peters et al., ACL 2017)](https://www.aclweb.org/anthology/P17-1161/) I read and studied.
 {% include MathJax.html %}

 They used the tokens (i.e. words) sensitive to context surrounding it.